MOVEMENT MATTERS

 Movement Matters Team

-Movement Matters has offered incredible support and guidance to Justice for Muslims Collective (JMC) as we continue to develop our power-building model.
-The MM team has led trainings for JMC members and staff on the nuts and bolts of organizing, base-building, relationship building, and engaging in one-on-ones.
-Given that MM has decades of experience with community organizations, they have been a tremendous resource and support on organizational development and advice as JMC continues to figure out what a sustainable organization focused on power-building and organizing can look like in the DC-metro and broader DMV community.
+Given MM's decades of experience with community organizations, they have been a tremendous resource and support on organizational development and continue to provide advice as we figure out what a sustainable organization focused on strategic power-building can look like.
 Movement Matters plays a vital role in upholding organizations like ours.

 About Marta

-Marta’s own community work braids culture, expressive arts, somatics, popular education, participatory action research, and laughter.
-She is happiest when she is facilitating with neighborhood children, youth, and adults; learning, growing, and building together.
-Marta creates anti-oppression, transformational spaces grounded in values, arts, culture, and ritual that expand vision, grow knowledge, and de-colonize voice and bodies.
-As an ethno-contemporary dancer and long-time instructor, Marta uses movement, dance, and story to sustain radical healing and joy so that we can continue to reclaim and strengthen our bodies, our voices, and deepen our connection to nature.
+Marta braids and holds generative, transformational spaces that expand vision, grow knowledge, and de-colonize voice and bodies.
+She is happiest when she is facilitating with neighborhood children, youth, and adults; learning, growing, and laughing together.
+An ethno-contemporary dancer and long-time sought after teacher, she uses movement, expressive arts and story sharing to sustain radical healing and joy so that we can continue to reclaim and strengthen our bodies, our voices, and deepen our innate connection to nature.

 About David